-- Aristos – Merchants, nobles and envoys
+- Aristo – Merchants, nobles and envoys

-- Nanokinetics – Kinetics, nanohackers and symbiotics
+- Nanokinetic – Kinetics, nanohackers and symbiotics

-- Rifters – Pilots, explorers and rangers
+- Rifter – Pilots, explorers and rangers

-- Rogues – Inflitrators, assassins and smugglers
+- Rogue – Inflitrators, assassins and smugglers

-- Sentinels – Cybernetically augmented crusaders
+- Sentinel – Cybernetically augmented crusaders

-- Techsavants – Engineers and medics
+- Techsavant – Engineers and medics

-- Voyants – Biomystics, telepaths and clairvoyants
+- Voyant – Biomystics, telepaths and clairvoyants

 - Pilot – Pilots the ship and acts as the navigator for the hyperjumps.

 - Engineer – Takes care of the ships technical systems like reactors, shields and life support.
 Engineers can also perform emergency repairs during the combat.